 In fact, the only thing good about Easter was the chocolate.
 We were church-going folks and I hated having to leave behind my chocolate bunny and head off to Sunday morning church.
 That would have been okay, I guess, but we were Apostolic.
 Sunday was all about church!

-I think Sunday morning church service started at 10:30 am.
+Sunday morning church service started at 10:30 am.
 We were usually home before 1 pm.
 Then, we had Sunday School in the afternoon.
 I think that started at 3 and went until 4.
-After that, we were forced to take a nap.
-I’m serious!
+Once we arrived back home, we were forced to take a nap.
 I think I was 12 years old when the Sunday naps stopped!

 Of course, Sunday evenings we had that big Cold Plate for dinner.
 And, then we were off to church again at 6:30 pm.
 That service could last until well after midnight!
 I kid you not!
 There was never a time that Sunday night church service ended before 9 pm.